 What are the factors that influence a rosé?

 There are many factors that influence a rosé, including grape variety, region and terroir in which the grapes are grown, winemaking styles, techniques, traditions, and, of course, market demand.
 For instance, the rosés of Provence are typically made by the direct press method, which involves gently pressing the grapes and collecting the juice after it has had only about 1-4 hours macerating on the skins, resulting in a very pale-colored, light and fresh style of rosé.
 In many other regions of France such as Tavel, however, it is more popular to use the saignée method of production, which allows the juice to macerate for 8-24 hours, then bleed off the skins to be fermented into rosé.
 This results in a deeper color, fuller body, and more aromatic wine than the direct press method.

-What are some general food pairing tips when it comes to a dry rosé, like our 2017 Three Hearts?
+What are some general food pairing tips when it comes to rosé?

 Typically speaking, dry rosés pair quite well with lighter weight foods and summer fare, such as salads, seafood, grilled chicken, grilled vegetables, and an array of salty cheeses and snacks.
 Adding fresh red berries and fruit really brings its fruit flavors to the forefront.
 Think fresh strawberries in your salad!
 Or, make a nice charcuterie board containing an array of meats, cheeses, crackers, nuts, and berries for a variety of textures and flavors.
+A sweet rosé like our Double Date Sweet American Rosé pairs well with strongly flavored cheeses, like blue cheese, light salads and entrees that feature a sweeter element such as berries.
 Rosé is typically served mildly chilled and makes for a refreshing sipper during the warmer summer months.

-Do you have a wine question for Missa?
+Do you have a wine question?
 Send it our way at firstname.lastname@example.org.